nziegler87/FoundationsOfCompSci/README.md

 # Intensive Foundations of Computer Science
 This was the first CS class that I ever took and was also the first of four bridge classes designed to prepare those with non CS backgrounds for the program.
-This repo holds my homework, labs, and project work that I completed while taking this course.
+This repo holds my [homework](/Homework), [labs](/Labs), and project(/Project) work that I completed while taking this course.

 ## Course Topics
 As this was an intro foundations class, we covered a lot of ground in 15 weeks: